yuhuajing/AllCommonTools/BlockScout/dockerblockscout/docker-compose/README.md

 In order to stop launched containers, run `docker-compose -d -f config_file.yml down`, replacing `config_file.yml` with the file name of the config which was previously launched.

 You can adjust BlockScout environment variables from `./envs/common-blockscout.env`.
+Descriptions of the ENVs are available in [the docs](https://docs.blockscout.com/for-developers/information-and-settings/env-variables).